-- Reasonable time; and - Limits on duration of assistance for degree level courses.
+- Reasonable time; and - Limits on the duration of assistance for certificate I and II and degree level courses.

 51.1.2 ABSTUDY Awards subject to Progress Rules

 Progress rules apply to students studying secondary non-school courses and tertiary level courses.
 The following ABSTUDY Awards are subject to progress rules: